 - Optional – Or instead of dried fruit, you can add 1/2 cup of chopped walnuts or chopped pecans for a little extra crunch!

-- Optional – As we stated in the recipe, you can use an egg wash (with egg white) to stick 1-2 teaspoons of the multigrain to the top of the bread dough just before baking.
+- Optional – As I stated in the recipe, you can use an egg wash (with egg white) to stick 1-2 teaspoons of the multigrain to the top of the bread dough just before baking.
 This will provide your bread with a more “authentic” multigrain appearance.
 Or you can baste the finished bread (without egg wash & seeds on top) with melted butter if you want a more buttery top to your bread.

-- Don’t use cold milk because that will inhibit the growth of the yeast.
+- Do NOT use cold milk because that will inhibit the growth of the yeast.
 The milk should be lukewarm in temperature.
 If you use cold milk, your bread may have trouble rising properly.
 You can use a microwave (for a very short time) in order to warm the milk.
 However, don’t make the milk too hot as excessive heat can kill the yeast.

 - Active dry yeast is different from instant yeast & bread machine yeast.
 Instant yeast & bread machine yeast are added directly to the recipe’s ingredients.
 In contrast, active dry yeast must be activated in water/milk before being added to a recipe’s ingredients.
 Many bakers find it quicker to use instant yeast because you just add it to the dry ingredients.
 With active dry yeast, you need to spend roughly 10 minutes “proofing” (activating) the yeast with a liquid & sugar.